IsaacScript/isaacscript/docs/example-mod.md

 Open `C:\Repositories\green-candle\src\main.ts`, which contains the TypeScript code that will be transpiled to the "main.lua" file and read by the game.

 The bootstrapper created a skeleton of a mod for us.
-As you can see on line 13, it calls the `Isaac.DebugString()` function when the `MC_POST_GAME_STARTED` callback is fired.
+As you can see, it calls the `Isaac.DebugString()` function when the `MC_POST_GAME_STARTED` callback is fired.

 (`Isaac` is a global class provided by the game with helpful methods on it. `Isaac.DebugString()` simply writes something to the log.txt file, which is located at `C:\Users\james\Documents\My Games\Binding of Isaac Repentance\log.txt`.)

 The `MC_POST_GAME_STARTED` callback is useful for initializing things at the start of every run or making the player start with some novel ability.
-For our purposes, we don't need it, so we can remove lines 11 through 17.
+For our purposes, we don't need it, so we can remove all of the lines relating to that.

-Besides that, we can see that the bootstrapper created an `isaacScriptInit()` function for us.
-This is good to keep at the top of our mod, because it fixes a bug in error messages.

-Let's start by fixing the capitalization on line 9:
+Let's start by fixing the capitalization:

 ```typescript
 const greenCandle = RegisterMod("Green Candle", 1);
 ```

-And fixing the capitalization on line 20:

 ```typescript
 Isaac.DebugString("The Green Candle mod is initialized.");